kisstamasj/notes/notes/Frontend/Complete React Course/2-react-basics.md

 ## Anonymus functions
 Every time when a component is rerender javascript has to store again the anonymus function, because it isn't assigned to a variable, and then isn't in the memory.

+## Folder structure policies

+### Public
+Take place all the publicly accessible files like pictures, favicon etct..

+### components
+- Inside that folder take place the components files.
+- Every componet has its own folder
+- The component name like this: ```comp-name.component.jsx```
+-